• Skip to main content

 Thanks for stopping by!
 I hope you’ll find something you like here.

-Out now: Hamlet, Prince of Robots.
-A beat-by-beat retelling of the Shakespeare classic which grapples with conscience, ambition, and pain, and what it means to be, or not to be, human.
+Hamlet, Prince of Robots, winner of the 2024 Sir Julius Vogel Award for best novella, is a beat-by-beat retelling of the Shakespeare classic which grapples with conscience, ambition, and pain, and what it means to be, or not to be, human.

 My Nebula Award nominated and Sir Julius Vogel Award winning game The Martian Job is interactive fiction where you play a safecracker called in to do one last casino heist… on Mars.
 There is also a standalone prequel novella, Retaking Elysium.